 This component aims to identify and strengthen interlinkages among Nexus sectors in Albania, Lebanon and Morocco through the preparation of Nexus Assessment and Policy Dialogues and the development of Nexus strategies or Nexus Action Plans, steered by new or existing inter-institutional bodies, and feeding into policy making.

-- Component 3: Testing and upscaling Nexus solutions in Lebanon, Morocco and Albania
+- Component 3: Testing and upscaling Nexus solutions

-This component aims at:
+This Component aims at:

 - Component 4: Consultation and outreach